pithadiyarp/ronak/README.md

 ## FEATURES

-This repository contains folders to build and work with the BSP for Decawave on RIOT for Nordic NRF52840 and STM32F401RE Nucleo platforms.
-The BSP package  for Decawave on RIOT serves to provide a software platform for development, deployment and execution of DecaRange RTLS ARM application.
+Added support for BSP for Decawave on RIOT for Nordic NRF52840 and STM32F401RE Nucleo platform.

+Added support for DecaRange RTLS ARM Application

 ## Dependent tools to used for Nordic board